slamora/brackets-wiki/Health-Data.md

 ## UI

-* A first run display will explain the collection and provide buttons to accept collection or view a sample of the data
+* A first run display will explain the what is being collected, how it's being sent, and a check box for opting-out along with instructions for changing the preference later.
-* The sample is an actual snapshot of the user's info.
-It is not sent.
-The user can turn off collection from that view.
 * There will be a menu item to show health data.
+* There will be a menu item to turn off sending of data.
 * The initial version will show the current snapshot and will also provide a button to stop collection (or restart it)
 * A button will be provided in that UI to open the directory that contains the snapshots